WWFelina/ComboFinder/README.md

 ```
 This will make a file called combos.csv in the working directory with all the combos.

+upper_limit and lower_limit is the maximum and minimum cost of a combo

 LowerBound and UpperBound are the minimum and maximum number of items in a combo.
 If UpperBound and LowerBound are not declared explicitly,they'll take default values of 2 and 3 respectively.

 Also, the complexity of the program is of the order n^UpperBound so Upperbound must be chosen appropriately.